mokshdigital/express-entry-immigration/docs/TECH-STACK.md

 - Excellent documentation
 - AI tools know it well
 - Performance optimized

-### Why ACF Free (not PRO)?
-- Sufficient for project needs
-- Can upgrade later if needed
-- Cost-effective starting point
-- Seamless upgrade path

 ### Why Rank Math (not Yoast)?
 - More features in free version